Cancer Action Network study shows Florida lagging in prevention, treatment

 “An estimated 2.3 million individuals (children and adults under age 65) with a history of cancer rely on the health care coverage provided by their state Medicaid program,” the report says.
 “Nearly one-third of all children diagnosed with cancer are enrolled in Medicaid at the point of diagnosis.”

-Under the leadership of former governor Rick Scott, Florida representatives did not expand Medicaid, leaving the state with a significant number of uninsured Floridians.
+Under the leadership of former Gov. Rick Scott, Florida representatives did not expand Medicaid, leaving the state with a significant number of uninsured Floridians.

 In 2017, the Centers for Disease Control and Prevention reported that Florida has the third-highest percentage of uninsured adults in the country at 20.1 percent.
 That number was up from 19.8 percent in 2016.